php-http/documentation/plugins/cache.rst

     ];

 Ask the server if the response is valid at most ever hour.
-If the response has not been used within 30 days it will be removed from the cache::
+If the response has not been used within one year it will be removed from the cache::

     $options = [
         'default_ttl' => 3600,
         'respect_cache_headers' => false,
-        'cache_lifetime' => 86400*30, // 30 days
+        'cache_lifetime' => 86400*365, // one year
     ];